I offer this for its soporific value, if nothing else. Who needs a white noise app?

 And it is the gentle Marlowe that is most often on display in *Playback*, and it is clearly Chandler’s intention to display him.
 That is why the emphasis is on connection, encounter–on character (and characters), instead of on plot.
 The man Marlowe is on display more than the detective, even as both make their exit. *Playback* is, to borrow one of the book’s own most lovely lines, Phillip Marlowe walking softly, going away.

 Chuck manages to do this sort thing often.
 Lines in the show gain in meaning or begin to take on additional meaning across episodes.
 The one I want to consider now is my favorite of these, Sarah’s comment about being in Burbank (broadly) and about being with Chuck (particularly): “I’m good here.”
 When she first says this, it means what it means primus visus.
-“I am ok here and with being here; I am making it, making it work.”
-But as the show unfolds, it becomes clear that the word ‘good’ puns.
+“I like being here; it’s working for me.”
+But as the show unfolds, it becomes more clear that the word ‘good’ puns.
 (Is Sarah punning with the word?
-Later, and surely by the time of her vows to Chuck, she must hear the pun, even intend it?)
-The claim still means what it meant before, but now it means more: “I am good (as opposed to bad) when I am here.
+Later, and surely by the time of her vows to Chuck, she must hear the pun, even intend it?
+But she may hear it all along, intend it all along.)
+The claim still means what it meant primus visus, but it also means more: “I am good (as opposed to bad) when I am here.
 This place, this guy, makes me better, a better person.
 I like who I am here.”
 Sarah, recall, more or less puts it this way when dancing with her father (in vs. The Wedding Planner).
 To appreciate Sarah’s line, you have to know her and what has been happening to her.

 By the way, the Arthur Winner line is more or less Chuck’s too.
 Think of his vows to Sarah.
 “You can count on me.”
 It is his way of telling Sarah “Here I am.”